SceneView/sceneview-android/README.md

 After the migration you should get cleaner code and all of the benefits described in the [Features](#Features) section :tada:

 #### Requesting the camera permission and installing/updating the Google Play Services for AR
 This is handled automatically in the `ArSceneView`.
-You can use the `ArSceneView.onARCoreException` property to register a callback to be invoked when the ARCore Session cannot be initialized because ARCore is not available on the device or the camera permission has been denied.
+You can use the `ArSceneView.onArSessionFailed` property to register a callback to be invoked when the ARCore Session cannot be initialized because ARCore is not available on the device or the camera permission has been denied.

 #### Instructions for AR
 The `InstructionsController` in the `BaseArFragment` has been replaced with the `Instructions` in the `ArSceneView`.